fieldtrip/website/faq/matlab/mex_osx.md

 sudo find 'LOCATION_OF_FIELDTRIP' -name \*.mexmaca64 -exec spctl --add {} \;
 ```

-or if you have an older Intel mac
+or if you have an older Intel mac it could look like this

 ```bash
 sudo xattr -r -d com.apple.quarantine LOCATION_OF_FIELDTRIP